nwolber/xCUTEr/README.md

 * target: Where to execute the command.
 Either empty for hosts or `local` to execute on the machine xCUTEr is running on.
 * retries: How often to retry a failed command.
+* ignoreError: Wether to continue execution, even if the command failed.
 * stdout: File where to redirect STDOUT of the command and subcommands.
 Inherited output files can be overriden by subcommands.
 The special value ```null``` discards any output written to STDOUT.